SoupStem/Typewriter-Plugin/docs/how-to-use/adv-type-text.md

 ![alt text](../prints/Docs-5.png)

-The advanced node requires a value for scores even if you disable it.
+The advanced node requires a value for the punctuations input, even if you are not using any punctuation.

 This node has more configuration options, but in general it works like the simple node.
 Unlike the other one, this one does not have the ability to save an instance of the action; instead, you have different inputs and output executions to manipulate the action.